rdpopov/nvim/README.md

    but so does learing any other tool.
 But with great power comes great customization time
  - **Extendabilty** - Vim is less barebones than it looks.
 It is a clean slate at the beginning.\
    It has a lot of powerfull functionality built into it.
 Like include paths and :make\
-   It can do a lot on its own, but there are also plugins for it form the vim community.\
+   It can do a lot on its own, but there are also plugins for it form the vim community.
-   And if there isn't waht you are looking for, you can write it yourself,\
-   and the barier to entry is pretty low.
-You could script in vimscript,\
-   or at something like python or lua (neovim even ships with the lua compiler).
- - **Keymap** - The normal (vscode) shortcuts are somewaht long or similar functions are\
+ - **Keymap** - The normal (vscode or the ISO standard that is present almost everywhere)\
-   at opposite ends of the keyboard.
+   shortcuts are somewaht long or similar functions are at opposite ends of the keyboard, \
+   or make no sense at all.
 Vim being modal, has more combinations per mode,\
    and combinations are shorter on average.
 Basic keymap uses mneumonics,\
    and everytinng is remapable.
 Movment commands are superb.\
    There is more variety of movment commands and are more efficient at little movments.
  - **Portable** - I keep my vim config in a git so its easy to set it up almost anywhere.\
    and I'm trying to make some things in vimscript as much as I can, so I have most\
-   what I'm used to regardless of location(colorscheme, lightline, using netrw)
+   what I'm used to regardless of location(colorscheme, lightline, using netrw).
+   It is made mainly for neovim since it uses lua for some things.
+But, neovim\ has built in lsp support, so one less bulky dependancy to have.

 ## Main goal
 The main goal for this configuration was to be able to have a neovim config\
 for writing in [nim-lang] or any other language but nim in particualr.\
 And have completion like vscode has, but lighter, faster.

 [nim-lang]:https://nim-lang.org/